divvun/giellalt-svn2git/doc/GutUsageExamples.md

 language repo (the revision id in the `.gut/delta.toml` file), and commits it.
 This is necessary for the templating system to know which template commit to calculate a delta from, for each language.
+Step seven is just to ensure everything is updated locally before the last step.
-The seventh and final step makes all changes available to others.
+The eigth and final step makes all changes available to others.

 **NB!** Please note that the repos need to be clean when running this command.
 Unclean/dirty repos will not be processed.
 Dirty repos are repos with untracked files, uncommitted changes etc.